mzxio/red/transcription/book one/How much wreckage is out there.md

 ### How much wreckage is out there?

-Old junk left by long dead civilizations who walked themselves into oblivion.
-Spacefaring tribes, nomads of the stars, leaving their bodies along the way.
+Spacefaring tribes, running from world to world.
+Nomads of the stars.
+Bodies left along the way.

-Running from world to world.
 Rock to cloud to sun.

-What wars were fought?
+Wars fought.
+Old junk left by long-dead civilizations who walked themselves into oblivion.
+Left twisted and broken, forgotten on some airless sphere.
 What were they fighting for, and who were they fighting?
-What junk was left twisted and broken, forgotten on some airless sphere?

-If we ever found some lost scrap, would we even want to know?
-Would we recognize it?
-Or would it just be another remnant of ourselves?
+Nomad kin finding bones of ancestors.
+If we ever found some lost scrap, would we recognize it?
+Would it be a remnant of ourselves?
+Would we even want to know?

-Nomad-kin finding bones of ancestors.